 Rafting trips can last anything from a day to 10 days, and can vary between a gentle river experience suitable for children and beginners to a full-on white water adventure with world-class rapids.
 The rafts used are inflatable rubber boats which can take up to 8 people and a river guide.

-A really varied adventure in Nepal - sightseeing, trekking, whitewater rafting and wildlife viewing.
+A really varied family adventure in Nepal - sightseeing, trekking, whitewater rafting and wildlife viewing.